Park Hills, Kentucky: Government

-Park Hills is represented in the Kentucky General Assembly by Senator Christian McDaniel (R) of the 23rd District in the Senate and by Representative Charles "Buddy" Wheatley (D) of the 65th District and Representative Kim Banta (R) of the 63rd District in the House of Representatives.
+Park Hills is represented in the Kentucky General Assembly by Senator Christian McDaniel (R) of the 23rd District in the Senate and by Representative Stephanie Dietz (R) of the 65th District in the House of Representatives.

 Park Hills is located in Kentucky's 4th Congressional District, currently represented in the 113th United States Congress by Thomas Massie (R).

 Education

 Public schools

 The city is served by the Kenton County School District.
 Students from Park Hills attend Dixie Heights High School in grades 9 through 12, Turkey Foot Middle School in grades 6 through 8, and Fort Wright Elementary in grades Pre-K through 5.

 Private schools

 There are two private Catholic schools within the community, Covington Catholic High School and Notre Dame Academy.
 Covington Catholic is all male and Notre Dame is all female, both schools are run by the Diocese of Covington and their Department of Catholic Schools.
 The Diocese runs 17 schools in Kenton County.